 Inclusive Hiring Guide Empowers Businesses to Recruit and Retain People with Disabilities, Beginning in October, National Disability Employment Awareness Month

-EAST BRUNSWICK, NJ – Looking for a job is never easy, but the challenges multiply for the one-in-four New Jerseyans living with a disability, as reflected by the high rate of unemployment.
+EAST BRUNSWICK, NJ – Looking for a job is never easy, but the challenges multiply for the one-in-four New Jerseyans living with a disability, as reflected by the high rate of unemployment within this group.
 People with disabilities are both unemployed and under-employed, in spite of today’s hiring crisis.
-According to the Bureau of Labor Statistics, not even one in five people with a disability was employed in 2021, while nearly two-thirds of people without a disability had jobs.
+According to the Bureau of Labor Statistics, not even one in five people with a disability was employed in 2021, while in the same year, nearly two-thirds of people without a disability had jobs.

-That’s why Easterseals NJ, a champion of rights for people with disabilities and the largest disability services not-for-profit in New Jersey, has released its updated, free Inclusive Hiring Guide to help employers hire more inclusively.
-Part educational tool and part reference guide, Easterseals NJ’s updated guide raises awareness of the myriad of forms disabilities take including mental health, deaf and hard of hearing, learning or physical disabilities, and others.
+That’s why Easterseals NJ, a champion of rights for people with disabilities and the largest disability services not-for-profit in New Jersey, has released its updated, free Inclusive Hiring Guide to help more employers hire more people with disabilities.
+Part educational tool and part reference guide, Easterseals NJ’s updated guide raises awareness of the myriad of forms disabilities take, including physical, mental health, deaf and hard of hearing, learning disabilities, and others.
 It gives detailed guidance for recruiting, interviewing, accommodating, and training workers who will bring talent and diversity to the workplace.

 “This country is facing the worst labor shortage since the end of WWII.
-Instead of complaining, let’s take action by recruiting and hiring the thousands of available people with disabilities.
-We understand that it can be intimidating and confusing, but with the right resources, businesses can – and must – learn how to open the door for talent that might otherwise not be considered,” said Easterseals NJ CEO and President, Brian Fitzgerald.
+Instead of complaining, let’s do something about it and recruit and hire the thousands of available people with disabilities.
+We understand that it can be intimidating and confusing, but with the right resources, businesses can – and must – learn how to open the door for talent that might otherwise not be considered,” said Easterseals NJ CEO and President Brian Fitzgerald.
 “We know that New Jersey employers have good intentions to hire people with disabilities but too many still aren’t doing it.
 We want to help turn their good intentions into action and this guide will help do that.”